-Warming temperatures have already been documented and are expected to continue in the Pacific Northwest, though changes will be somewhat muted in coastal areas (Mote et al. 2019, summary p.
+Warming temperatures have already been documented and are expected to continue in the Pacific Northwest, although changes will be somewhat muted in coastal areas (Mote et al. 2019, summary p.
 1).
-There have been no clear discernible trends in annual precipitation, though there will likely be modest increases in the winter and decreases of similar scale in the summer (Mote et al. 2019, summary p.
+There have been no clear discernible trends in annual precipitation, although there will likely be modest increases in the winter and decreases of similar scale in the summer (Mote et al. 2019, summary p.
 1).
 Warming summer temperatures paired with decreased summer precipitation may lead to increased drought risk, which has the potential to cause stress, desiccation, and even mortality in plant communities.
-Although increased temperatures and decreased precipitation during the summer growing season are likely to have negative effects on sand dune phacelia, whether these changes will result in population-level impacts in the next 40 years is unclear given the available data.
+Although increased temperatures and decreased precipitation during the summer growing season are likely to have negative effects on sand dune phacelia, whether these changes will result in population-level impacts in the future timeframe under consideration is unclear given the available data.
 Therefore, we were unable to analyze the impacts of drought in our future scenarios.

 Sea level rise projections in 1-foot increments were available at three locations that span the entire range of sand dune phacelia (Coos Bay and Port Orford in Oregon, and Crescent City in California).
-One foot (0.3 meter) of sea level rise is projected to occur under RCP 8.5 by 2060 in Oregon and by 2070 in northern California but is not projected to occur within this timeframe under RCP 4.5 (Climate Central 2020, no pagination).
-According to the sea level rise modeling tool we used (National Oceanographic and Atmospheric Administration 2020, no pagination), this amount of sea level rise under RCP 8.5 is not projected to inundate the areas currently occupied by sand dune phacelia.
-Further details of the sea level rise analysis we conducted, including potential indirect effects such as erosion and storm surge that we were unable to project, are available in the SSA (Service 2021, Chapter 6, Appendix 2).
+One foot (0.3 meter) of sea level rise is projected to occur under RCP 8.5 by 2060 in Oregon and by 2070 in northern California but is not projected to occur within this timeframe under RCP 4.5 (Climate Central 2020, unpaginated).
+According to the sea level rise modeling tool we used (National Oceanographic and Atmospheric Administration 2020, unpaginated), this amount of sea level rise under RCP 8.5 is not projected to inundate the areas currently occupied by sand dune phacelia.
+We also note that projections of two feet (0.6 meters) of sea level rise are not expected until 2080 at the earliest and were very similar to onefoot (0.3 meter) projections in terms of area inundated at sand dune phacelia sites; only a few sand dune phacelia populations would, to a very minor degree, be impacted by inundation caused by two feet of sea level rise (Service 2021, appendix 2).
+Further details of the sea level rise analysis we conducted, including potential indirect effects such as erosion and storm surge that we were unable to project, are available in the SSA report (Service 2021, chapter 6, appendix 2).